Digital menu boards are a large project that has a number of unseen pitfalls for those doing it for the first time.

 The board should never be cluttered and there shouldn’t be too much info, whether it is written or images.
 When the board is simple, the customer will make quick decisions because there isn’t anything that distracts.

 Despite knowing these things, it is a whole other story to put it into practice.
 Many people have failed in the past, but that is why we have this guide.
-Following below are three of the most common pitfalls of digital menu boards
+Following below are three of the most common pitfalls of the digital menu board.

 Although it seems like common sense to group items that are similar together, it is often one of the elements that get neglected or not thought out.
 Similar items need to go together.
 Period.
 Customers don’t want to see deserts and starters or mains mixed together.
 It frustrates them because now that have to go and search for the items they want to compare against each other.